Tortoise (band): 2000s–present

 Tortoise released their sixth album, Beacons of Ancestorship, on June 23, 2009.
 The band toured the Midwestern US in September and October 2009, and then in Europe in November and December.
 The band performed at the ATP New York 2010 music festival, which was held in Monticello, New York.

 In 2012, Tortoise wrote and recorded the soundtrack to Eduardo Sánchez's Lovely Molly, a psychological horror film partly inspired by traditional folk songs.
 A seventh studio album, The Catastrophist, was released by Thrill Jockey in early 2016, preceded by the single "Gesceap".

-Touch, the band's eight studio album, was released in 2025.
+Touch, the band's eighth studio album, was released in 2025.

 Musical style

 As Tortoise rose to prominence in their early career, their often instrumental music has been noted for its ambiguous categorization.
 The members have roots in Chicago's fertile music scene, playing in various indie rock and punk rock groups.
 Tortoise was among the first American indie rock bands to incorporate styles closer to krautrock, dub, minimal music, electronica and various jazz styles, rather than the strong rock and roll roots that had dominated the genre.
 Tortoise has been cited as one of the prime forces behind the development and popularity of the post-rock movement.
 CMJ writer Jim Allen highlighted the influence of progressive rock on Tortoise's post-rock style.

+The band's unique songwriting method, described by Jeff Parker as "the Tortoise style", consists of "[taking] two or three different ideas for songs and then smash them together to try and make one song."
+According to Parker, certain songs are "introduced" by individual members, while John Herndon has stated that sometimes members will "come in with different ideas, little kernels of a tune, maybe just one riff.
+One of the three of us [Herndon, Dan Bitney, or John McEntire] will be drumming and that gives the others the opportunity to experiment by picking up a guitar or a vibraphone or a marimba.
+One of us might have one idea, and the music flows from there."

 Members of Tortoise have formed and performed in many side projects, including The Sea and Cake, Brokeback, Slint, Isotope 217, Chicago Odense Ensemble, Tar Babies, and the Chicago Underground Duo.
 Tortoise records on the Thrill Jockey label.